influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/introduction/installation.md

 EOF
 ```

-Once repository is added to the `yum` configuration,
-you can install and start the InfluxDB service by running:
+Once repository is added to the `yum` configuration, install and start the InfluxDB service by running:

 ```bash
 sudo yum install influxdb